jamescarolina/llc-checker/README.md

 # llc-checker

-A command-line tool to check valid accounts in lickylive
+A command-line tool to check valid accounts in luckycrush

 Team
-MarcusHolloway7
-James
+@marcusHolloway7, @jamescarolina